ruthwika/temparature-monitor/README.md

 ##Unit Test Sample Data
 `[5, 1, -7, 7, 8, 3] --> [-7, 1, 3, 5, 7, 8] = (3+5)/2 = 4`
 `[5, 1, -7, 7, 8, 3, 9] --> [-7, 1, 3, 5, 7, 8, 9] = 5`

-##Instructions

-- **Fork** this Plunker Project
-- Put your name in the "--your name here--" placeholder in the index.html file
-- Code
-- Make sure to unit test your code
-- **Save** and Send us the link to this Plunker

 Jasmine documentation can be found at http://jasmine.github.io/2.0/introduction.html